Limit linear series and ranks of multiplication maps: Introduction

 \subsection{Acknowledgements}

-We would like to thank Gavril Farkas for bringing to our attention the difficulties in applying the usual Eisenbud-Harris approach to multiplication maps in the situation of the Maximal Rank Conjecture, as described in Remark \ref{rem:eh-fails}.
+We would like to thank Gavril Farkas for bringing to our attention the difficulties in applying the usual Eisenbud-Harris approach to multiplication maps in the situation of the Maximal Rank Conjecture.